JeffersonLab/jaws/README.md

 ### Active Alarm Types
 Since different alarm producers may have producer specific alarm data the active alarm schema is actually an extendable union of schemas.
 Generally the basic alarming or acknowledgement messages should be used for simplicity, but sometimes extra info is required.
 For example, EPICS alarms have severity and status fields.

+**Note**: It is difficult to have a single (non-union) active-alarm schema that represents all possible alarm sources and has a fixed set of fields because that requires translation from the original fields to the unified fields, and decisions about (1) what are the set of unified fields and (2) how to map data to them, may result in some information being lost in translation.
+Therefore, a union of schemas is used to preserve original fields.
+If desired, a custom translation layer could be added using a Kafka Streams app for example in order to consolidate the various types.

 ### Message Metadata
 The alarm system topics are expected to include audit information in Kafka message headers: